Q&A's on finding the right professional

 Most specialists conduct their sessions at their office or clinic.
 Some individuals may travel to the home of the student; there is often an extra fee for this.
 Sometimes, schools will provide a consistent and appropriate setting for teaching sessions to occur during the school day at school.

-Fees of individual professionals vary from state to state and depend upon the qualifications and expertise of the professional.
+Fees of individual professionals vary by location and depend upon the qualifications and expertise of the professional.
 Ask to discuss fees —if the professional has not provided this information.
 It is your responsibility to ask about policies and fees in advance of hiring a professional.

 Some professionals charge for all missed sessions.
 Some offer times for scheduling make-up sessions.
 Some charge for cancellations with less than 24 hours notice.
 Inquire about these policies before instruction begins.